DurstewitzLab/MTF/README.md

 The bptt folder contains all files relating to MTF training.
 Most importantly, the RNN_model.py file defines the model architecture of the DSR model, the bptt_algorithm.py file defines the loss function and training algorithm and the models.py file defines the overall model architecture (encoder/decoder and DSR model).
 Data loading is via the dataset_multimodal.py file, with data paths and dataset parameters defined in the load_dataset_multimodal function in utils.py.

+## Hyerparameters
+The most important hyperparameters for successful reconstructions are the sparse teacher forcing interval, defined as "n_interleave" in the main.py file.

 ## Evaluation
 Evaluating trained models efficiently can be done by calling ```main_eval.py```,